syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 ## Add Syncfusion Blazor component

-Add the Syncfusion Blazor Calendar component in the **~/Pages/Home.razor** file.
+Add the Syncfusion Blazor Calendar component in the **~/Pages/Index.razor or Home.razor** file.
 If you create Blazor Wep App with interactivity location as `Per page/component`, define a `render mode` at top of the `~Pages/Home.razor` file, as follows:

 {% tabs %}
 {% highlight razor %}